 Screens are one of the most important aspects of an all-in-one DJ controller.
 Large screens make it easier to discern key information.
 Keep in mind you’ll be forgoing that 15-inch laptop screen and replacing it with screens often less than half that size.

 Having a screen that is vibrant and clear is important.
 Especially when you factor in the small form factor.
 Intelligent use of that screen real estate is also important.
-Good all-in-one system will present information on the screens in a logical and easily legible way.
+A good all-in-one system will present information on the screens in a logical and easily legible way.
 You don’t want to be squinting and end up spending far too much time decoding the information on the screen.

-The goal of all-in-one system is to present that critical information at a glance allowing you to go back to crafting your DJ set.
+The goal of an all-in-one system is to present that critical information at a glance allowing you to go back to crafting your DJ set.

 Often the goal of a standalone controller is to free up space.
 Having a large laptop plus a controller can result in some awkward setups.
 While standalone controllers can solve this issue sometimes the controllers themselves are large.